7 Psychological Books Like Girl In Pieces

 7. Good Girl, Bad Blood (A Good Girl’s Guide to Murder)

 In the podcast’s first season, she’s covering the true crime case she solved last year, and then season two will go into something else.
-However, this all changes because one of her classmates approaches her and says someone has gone missing in the small village where she lives.
+However, this changes because one of her classmates approaches her and says someone has gone missing in the small village where she lives.
 So she thinks that everyone thinks she is the only one who can solve it because the police are doing a crappy job as usual.

 So there was a lot more going on there, and it felt much more interconnected.
 It’s the perfect book for people who are fans of true crime podcasts or who are looking for a contemporary thriller.
 The twists that do come are not believable.
 Don’t miss it!